DataCueCo/datacue-help/docs/install/magento.md

 The most common issue is due to incorrect file permissions.
 Make sure all the important folders like `generated`, `pub` and `vendor` have the same permissions as the magento user.

 ### Disable or Uninstall the module

 When you deactivate and delete DataCue for Magento, we remove all changes made to your store including the Javascript.
 We also immediately stop syncing any changes to your store data with DataCue.
-To deactivate DataCue for Magento 2, follow these steps.
+To deactivate DataCue for Magento, follow these steps.

-1. Go to the root directory of Magento 2.
+1. Go to the root directory of Magento.

-    ``` shell
+    ``` bash
     bin/magento module:disable --clear-static-content DataCue_MagentoModule

     bin/magento module:uninstall --clear-static-content DataCue_MagentoModule